Structure-based Drug Design with Equivariant Diffusion Models: Methods

 \paragraph{Postprocessing}

 For postprocessing of generated molecules, we use a similar procedure as in \cite{luo20213d}.
 Given a list of atom types and coordinates, bonds are first added using OpenBabel~\cite{o2011open}.
-We then use RDKit to sanitise molecules, filter for the largest molecular fragment and finally remove steric clashes with 200 steps of force-field relaxation.
+We then use RDKit to sanitise molecules and filter for the largest molecular fragment.